premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <blockquote>

-By using SELECT key in addition to WHERE clause to be used for Last_Name
+By using SELECT key in addition to WHERE clause be used for Last_Name

 </blockquote>